srikanth-narayanan/CarND-MPC/README.md

 ## Model Predictive Control with Latency

 The project recommended to consider a 100 millisecond latency to account for the real world scenarios.
 The acutal kinematic model depends on the acuations from the previous state, but with a delay of 100ms.
 In order account for this the equations are altered in lines 125 to 129 of `MPC.cpp`, where a previous state of acutator is considered at the end of the every 1 seonds cycle.
 Additional all the cost are penalised appopriately with an addition of combined velocity and steer.
-This enables a smooth steering and cornering.
+This enables smooth steering and cornering of the vehicle.

 ## Dependencies